2025-2026 University Catalog

 RN to BSN Program

-The Bachelor of Science in Applied Arts and Sciences, Nursing program is available for registered nurses who completed a regionally accredited program with either an Associate Degree in Nursing, an Associate of Applied Science in Nursing, or a Diploma in Nursing.
-The RN to BSN program curriculum is conveniently offered at both of SDSU’s campuses, the San Diego campus, and the Imperial Valley campus.
+The Bachelor of Science, Nursing Program is available for registered nurses who completed a regionally accredited program with either an Associate Degree in Nursing, an Associate of Applied Science in Nursing, or a Diploma in Nursing.
+The RN to BSN program curriculum is conveniently offered at the San Diego and Imperial Valley campuses.

 Special Instructions for All Nursing Programs